vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Recent Changes
-- **15/08/2025**: Sistema de Alertas Proativos PAM V1.0 - ✅ IMPLEMENTAÇÃO COMPLETA
+- **15/08/2025**: Sistema de Alertas Proativos PAM V1.0 - ✅ REFATORAÇÃO COMPLETA
-  - Backend: Motor de regras com 3 alertas iniciais funcionando
+  - Removida página dedicada `/notificacoes` (estratégia simplificada)
-  - Frontend: Sino + dropdown de notificações no header integrado
+  - Centralizado tudo no dropdown do header para fluxo mais direto
-  - API: Endpoints com mapeamento Supabase Auth → tabela local users
+  - Adicionado endpoint `DELETE /api/alertas/notificacoes/all` para limpar histórico
-  - Banco: 3 tabelas (notificacoes, regras_alertas, historico_execucoes_alertas)
+  - Botão "Ver todas" substituído por "Limpar Histórico" no dropdown
-  - Cron: Execução diária às 7h configurada
+  - Items individuais navegam para `linkRelacionado` quando clicados
-  - Status: 100% Blueprint V2.0 conformance alcançado
+  - Sistema 100% funcional e contido no dropdown do header

 ## Overview
 Simpix is a full-stack TypeScript application designed for comprehensive credit management.
 Its primary purpose is to streamline the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 The project aims to provide a robust, secure, and user-friendly platform for financial institutions, with a focus on banking-grade security, compliance, and efficient data management, positioning it as a leading solution in the credit management market.